zuozhenggh/learning-library/security-library/database/autonomous-db/dbvault/dbvault_v2.md

        **Note:** No one can access on it with a "insufficient privileges" error, even the DBA user (ADMIN) and the owner (HR)!

-5. Now, make sure you have an authorized application user (APPUSER) in the realm by executing this query as "**ADMIN**" user
+5. Now, go back to your window logged as "**DBV_OWNER**" user and make sure you have an authorized application user (APPUSER) in the realm by executing this query

       ````
       <copy>